Neon Trees: 2010–11: Habits and commercial breakthrough

 Although they had several prior independent releases, the band released its debut album on Mercury/Island Def Jam, Habits, on March 16, 2010.
 "Animal" was chosen as the lead single and was shortly thereafter featured as the Free Single of the Week on iTunes in March 2010.
 They performed the song on Jimmy Kimmel Live! on March 23, 2010, The Tonight Show with Jay Leno on May 14, 2010, Lopez Tonight on October 18, 2010, Live! with Regis & Kelly on November 4, 2010, and TBS' Conan on November 24, 2010.
 They performed a second single 1983 on Late Night with Jimmy Fallon on January 13, 2011 and another stint on The Tonight Show with Jay Leno on Jan 18, 2011.
 They performed third single "Your Surrender" on Late Show with David Letterman on May 5, 2011 and a third appearance on The Tonight Show with Jay Leno on Jun 10, 2011.
 Mark Hoppus of Blink-182 selected "Animal" as his Spin magazine Pick of the Week.
 The song has also been featured on a commercial for Las Vegas.
 The group has also released a digital EP of four remixes of the song, one of which by Tyler Glenn.

 In 2010, the band covered Justin Bieber's song "Baby" as well as Ben E. King's "Stand By Me".
 Throughout early 2010 the band, along with Mutemath and Street Drum Corps, opened for the Thirty Seconds to Mars tour Into the Wild.
 Subsequently, they headlined the Bang the Gong Tour with Paper Tongues, MeTalkPretty, and Civil Twilight in mid-2010, performed a set to 7,000 at Lollapalooza, and went on tour with Thirty Seconds to Mars in the last half of the year.

-In November 2010, the band released a Christmas single called "Wish List".
-It was available for free on iTunes the first week it was released.
-In November 2010, Tyler and Elaine appeared as Neon Trees on Daryl Hall's monthly Internet concert series Live from Daryl's House.
-They performed four songs from Habits, including "Animal" and "1983", as well as the Fleetwood Mac hit "Dreams" and Hall & Oates songs "Head Above Water" and "Adult Education."

-Neon Trees released a live album, iTunes Live from SoHo, in November 2010 featuring eight live tracks: "Calling My Name", "Animal", "Your Surrender", "Never Tear Us Apart", "In the Next Room", "1983", "Love and Affection", and "Sins of My Youth".

-From March 31, 2011, to April 23, 2011, they also opened for My Chemical Romance during the North American leg of their World Contamination Tour.
-They opened a show for Panic! at the Disco in Central Park in September 2011.
-In September and October 2011, they opened for Duran Duran on the North American leg of the All You Need Is Now tour.

-The band's song "Animal" was also performed by the cast of Glee in the 15th episode of Season 2 entitled "Sexy".